-A director is elected by a plurality of the voting power of the shares present in person or represented by proxy at the meeting and entitled to vote on the election of directors at the Annual Meeting.
-Abstentions and broker non-votes will have no effect on the outcome of the vote.
+The two director nominees receiving the highest number of votes cast by the shares present in person or by proxy and entitled to vote at the Annual Meeting on this matter will be elected to the Board.
+Votes that are withheld will be excluded entirely and will have no effect in the election of directors.

-The Board of Directors unanimously recommends that stockholders vote "FOR" the election of Mr. Angelo as a Class III Director.
+The Board of Directors unanimously recommends that stockholders vote "FOR" the election of Thomas M. O'Brien and Robert D. Short III, Ph.D as Class II Directors.